stackbit-projects/maroon-broccoli-e9e83/content/pages/index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Welcome to the Trofimciuc family website, where you can learn more about our family.
+      Welcome to the Trofimciuc family where you can learn more about our family.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's